nixworks/public/news/2009/05/29/README.md

 _Context: 2010 general election, Elliot Morley, MP, Parliament, Scunthorpe, United Kingdom, resignation_

 ### [ American record producer Phil Spector is jailed for 19 years for murdering actress Lana Clarkson in 2003. ](/news/2009/05/29/american-record-producer-phil-spector-is-jailed-for-19-years-for-murdering-actress-lana-clarkson-in-2003.md)
-_Context: Americans, Lana Clarkson, Phil Spector, murder, record producer_
+_Context: Lana Clarkson, Phil Spector, United States, murder, record producer_

 ### [ American media companies Time Warner and AOL terminate their merger. ](/news/2009/05/29/american-media-companies-time-warner-and-aol-terminate-their-merger.md)
 Nearly a decade after high-flying upstart AOL bought media titan Time Warner Inc. in what turned out to be one of the most disastrous mergers in history, the two parted company Thursday, leaving both firms searching for their places in an altered media landscape.